 Evolving Our Business Strategy.
 Our industry is undergoing significant change and our business strategy is continuing to evolve to meet these changes.
-In order to profitably grow our business, we may need to expand into new lines of business beyond our current focus of providing mobile advertising analytics products and services, which may involve pursuing strategic transactions, including potential acquisitions of, or investments in, related or unrelated businesses.
+In order to profitably grow our business, we may need to expand into new lines of business beyond our current focus of providing mobile advertising analytics products and services, which may involve pursuing strategic transactions, including potential acquisitions of, or investments in, related or unrelated businesses, including our recent investment in a newly established company which intends to offer regular car service primarily as an employee benefit.
 In addition, we may seek divestitures of existing businesses or assets.